Skip to content

 Revocation

 Signers can revoke their own signatures.
-The original record stays on the DHT but is marked as revoked with a timestamp and optional reason.
+The original record stays on the network but is marked as revoked with a timestamp and optional reason.

 For Developers